 The fix: The Job Hazard Analysis is not plagued with all these problems.
 It goes beyond mere assessment by truly analyzing the conditions and practices related to one specific task.
 When completing the JHA, you must:

 Take a look at a simple JHA worksheet that you can adapt for your workplace.

 Both the safety inspection and the JHA can be quite effective proactive safety processes to identify hazardous conditions and unsafe behaviors in the workplace.
-Although incident and accident investigation occur after the fact (the near-hit or injury) and may be technically categorized as being "reactive" strategies, they may be quite "proactive" in identifying hazards and preventing future injuries.
-Let's take a look at these two processes.
+However, effective accident investigations are both reactive and proactive.

 Check out the video to the right to learn more about the "Action Steps" in the incident/accident investigation process.